-This is because there isn’t and there has never been an official area of law which is called “Internet law”.
+This is because in the UK there isn’t and there has never been an official area of law which is called “Internet law”.
 Today everyone understands what I do.
 Simply put, I get rid of bad or negative internet webpages.
-But the problem is that there are now too many pages on the internet which are bad, defamatory and malicious and the more you get rid of them the more they come back.

-We have (virtually) travelled across the globe from Russia to the United States from Uzbekistan to Mexico from Turkey to Canada and so on in our quest for solutions to our clients’ personal and business reputation problems, and in the meantime I discovered that internet defamation is actually a big business for many people with the lawyers not necessarily being the winners.
-In fact, I cannot count the number of times me and my team had been threatened in dark internet alleyways with “Internet execution” by some of the worst characters in cyberspace who make a good living out of internet defamation.
+We have (virtually) traveled across the globe from Russia to the United States from Uzbekistan to Mexico from Turkey to Canada in our quest for solutions to our clients’ personal and business reputation problems.
+It is now obvious that internet defamation is actually a big business for many people who directly benefit from having outrageous reviews publish on their websites.

 Over time, issues of internet defamation have started to become more and more urgent for my clients, mainly because of the speed by which internet search engines are now delivering search results, which means I have found myself acting more and more as a troubleshooter rather than a conventional lawyer.
-You see, the law cannot solve all the problems in the world and internet defamation has gone far beyond being a legal issue for many and it is now already endangering the lives of many UK businesses that for reasons of internet defamation are unable to trade.
+The law alone, cannot solve all the problems in the world and internet defamation has gone far beyond being a legal issue for many.
+Fighting it has become for them a matter of survival.

 Internet defamation has now become such a specialist area requiring legal, technical and general people’s knowledge and understanding in order to get the most difficult internet law issues resolved.

 Defamation against a company on website discussion forums

 Read part 2 of the Business Reputation Management and Social Media series.

 Read part 3 of the Business Reputation Management and Social Media series.

 Read part 4 of the Business Reputation Management and Social Media series.